mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 While the Imperium has its jump-4 x-boat network, and the navy its jump-6 courier system to communicate urgent issues, Emperor Strephon still fears a fragmentation of the empire.
-Cleon’s dream of a loyal, honorable and dutiful feudal nobility seems to be working as intended but there is reason to be concerned.
+Cleon's dream of a loyal, honorable and dutiful feudal nobility seems to be working as intended but there is reason to be concerned.
 Strephon is afraid that the disparate regions of the Imperium desire more localised government to better serve their needs.
-He is staunchly committed to a unified empire and seeks ways to enhance the bonds that the domains have with Capital.
+He is staunchly committed to a unified empire and seeks ways to enhance the bonds that the domains have with [[Capital]].
 To this end, he has appointed progressive archdukes such as Dulinor Astrin Ilethian, men and women who he believes share his vision and know how best to